AprilSylph/XKit-Rewritten/docs/framework.md

 If the preference `type` is `"checkbox"`, this value should be a boolean.
 If the preference `type` is `"text"`, this value should be a string.
+If the preference `type` is `"select"`, this value should be a string that matches one of the keys in `options`.

 # Scripts index